Tag: Michael Shermer

 Shermer’s on a roll with the feminism thing.
 He’s not saying anything you could call new, but…well by golly he’s saying it.
 He’s got a theme.
 His theme is that the degenerated feminists of today are whiny weaklings compared to their awesome get-it-done predecessors many decades ago.
 I still say it’s suspiciously convenient to admire feminists who were active more than a century ago while pouring scorn on the ones who are around now to make nuisances of themselves.
 I’m pretty sure there were plenty of men more than a century ago who didn’t find their contemporary feminists quite so inspiring.

 Be that as it may – it’s familiar stuff, and it’s clueless.
-It’s Ben Carson – pull yourselves up … Read the rest
+It’s Ben Carson – pull yourselves up by your bootstraps.
+Stop complaining and just try harder.
+That’s how to feminist the right way.

 Wisdom from Michael Shermer: